SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 ```

 Let's quickly understand the test:
 1. Create a `stream` of keys.
-Keys are represented by the `Slice` abstraction which is a wrapper over a byte slice.
+Keys are represented by the `Slice` abstraction, which is a wrapper over a byte slice.
-2. Create a count-min sketch with 10 counters (width as 10)
+2. Create a count-min sketch with ten counters (width as 10)
 - We will see in the code that the counters are in the power of 2.
 3. Increment the count for all the keys in the stream.
 4. Assert the estimate of count for all the keys
->As a part of the assertion we want to ensure that the estimated count is "at least" equal to the expected count.
+>As a part of the assertion, we want to ensure that the estimated count is "at least" equal to the expected count.
 In the case of hash collisions between two keys, an estimate of the count might be higher than the expected count.
-Hence, we expect that the estimated count is "at least" equal to the expected count.
+Hence, we hope that the estimated count is "at least" equal to the expected count.

 ### 4-bit counter

 The idea behind the four-bit counter deserves its mention.

-- With four bits we can represent a maximum value of 15 `(00001111)`.
+- We can represent a maximum value of 15 `(00001111)` with four bits.
 This implies that the counter should freeze the moment it reaches 15.
-- We need to use both the lower and the upper four bits to represent counters for 2 different keys.
+- We need to use the lower and the upper four bits to represent counters for two different keys.
 - Let's use the *lower four bits to store the counter for even positions of the matrix* and *higher four bits for odd positions of the matrix*.

 <div class="align-center">
     <img style="padding-left: 0; max-width: 90%" src="{{ site.baseurl }}/assets/img/pexels/4bitcounter.png" class="wp-image-878"/>
 </div>

-- This means if the number is even, we need to increment the lower four bits only if the counter represented by those bits has not reached 15.
+- This means if the number is even, we need to increment the lower four bits only if the counter represented by those bits has yet to reach 15.
-- If the number is odd, we need to increment the higher four bits only if the counter represented by those bits has not reached 15.
+- If the number is odd, we need to increment the higher four bits only if the counter represented by those bits has yet to reach 15.
 To ensure that the counter represented by the higher four bits has not reached 15, we can perform a right shift by four, followed by an AND operation with 0x0f.

 <div class="align-center">
     <img style="padding-left: 0; max-width: 90%" src="{{ site.baseurl }}/assets/img/pexels/4bitcounterwithshift.png" class="wp-image-878"/>
 </div>

-- Imagine a binary value `11110000` at some index of the matrix.
-Also, consider that the `Increment` operation is called and the `position` is an odd number.
+- Imagine a binary value `11110000` at some matrix index.
+Also, consider that the `Increment` operation is called, and the `position` is an odd number.
-- We should be incrementing the higher four bits because we have an odd-numbered position.
-But, the binary value has already the maximum value for an odd number.
-To ensure that the increment operation does not result in an overflow, we do a right shift by four (`0b11110000 >> 4`) which gives us `00001111`.
-Now, we perform an AND operation with `0x0f (00001111)` to ensure that we only get the lower four bits.
+- We should increment the higher four bits because we have an odd-numbered position.
+But, the binary value already has the maximum value for an odd number.
+To ensure that the increment operation does not result in an overflow, we do a right shift by four (`0b11110000 >> 4`), which gives us `00001111`.
+Now, we perform an AND operation with `0x0f (00001111)` to ensure we only get the lower four bits.
 We ensure that the value is less than 15 before incrementing.
 In this case, we do not increment because the counter has reached 15.

 Now is the right time to build a count-min sketch.

 ### Building Count-min sketch

-Let's understand the important aspects of `newCountMinSketch` function.
+Let's understand the critical aspects of `newCountMinSketch` function.

 ```golang
 const depth = 4